-This is Just for Kids Law (JfKL) privacy and data protection policy, which covers the data we either collect or process from our clients, staff, supporters or other partners.
-‘We’ and ‘our’ in this notice refers to JfKL and its organisational policies.
+This is Youth Justice Legal Centre (YJLC) privacy and data protection policy, which covers the data we either collect or process from our clients, staff, supporters or other partners.
+‘We’ and ‘our’ in this notice refers to YJLC and its organisational policies.
 We will also explain how to contact us about the data we process which relates to you personally.
-JfKL is committed to protecting the personal data of our clients, supporters, staff and other partners and respecting their privacy.
+YJLC is committed to protecting the personal data of our clients, supporters, staff and other partners and respecting their privacy.
 We have in place a robust information security management programme which relies on technical and organisational measures which are reviewed and updated regularly.

 This notice is about how we treat your personal data.
 Personal data is information which can be used to identify you, including name, date of birth, email address and postal addresses.
 This list is not intended as to be read as comprehensive, but instead is indicative of the sort of information we collect.

 Under data protection regulations, there are two main reasons to process this personal data.
 These are: